Identifying Signs Your Boss Is Monitoring Your Computer at Work

 Understanding Workplace Monitoring

 Workplace monitoring involves tracking employee activities through various methods such as computer surveillance, email monitoring, and keystroke logging.
 Employers use different types of software to monitor computer activities, including Spyrix, Teramind, and ActivTrak.
-These tools can track keystrokes, capture screenshots, monitor internet usage, and even record audio and video.
+Depending on their features and configuration, these tools may provide input activity reports, capture screenshots, monitor Internet usage, and support screen, audio, or video recording.
+More intrusive features should be used only when lawful, necessary, proportionate, and clearly disclosed.

 Learn more: Comparison of Spyrix Products